MaximilianToe/BirdClassifier/README.md

 ## The model
 We use the conformer architecture as described in https://arxiv.org/abs/2005.08100.
-The model is organized in the following blocks:
+The model is organized in the following blocks, each organized in separate python modules:
 - A sub-sampling block consisting of two convolutional layers with a stride of 2 reducing the input size by a factor of 4.
 - A fully connected layer
 - A conformer block consisting of a multi-head self-attention layer, a feed-forward layer and a convolutional layer.